Functional Medicine for

 When sleep is disrupted, we often see parallel dysfunction in:

-Sedation is not the same as restoration.
+Sedation is not the same as restorative sleep.

 Sleep Adapts — And That’s the Problem